Our Disclosure

 Are clean energy stocks considered growth?
 Absolutely.
 As the world shifts away from fossil fuel reliance, clean energy solutions will continue to be adopted globally.

-The top holdings in ZCLN are Enphase Energy, Iberdrola SA, and Consolidated Edison Inc. ZCLN has the highest allocation to the semiconductor industry with a 23% weight and a 47% weight to US-listed stocks.
+The top holdings in ZCLN are First Solar, Enphase Energy, Iberdrola, and Vestas Wind Systems.
+ZCLN has the highest allocation to the electric utilities industry with a 30% weight and a 37% weight to US-listed stocks.

 Here are some key facts about this ETF: